cmulay/about/README.md

 - 🔭 I’m currently working as Full Stack Developer at C-Tech Continentals

-- 👯 I’m looking to collaborate on Web, Android based projects or Anything.
+- 👯 I’m looking to collaborate on any platform based projects or research.

-- 💬 Ask me about: Web, Android, iOS Development or anything will try to help you as much as I can.
+- 💬 Ask me about: anything I will try to help you as much as I can.

 - 😄 Pronouns: He / Him

-- ⚡ Fun fact: I wear glasses because I don't C#
+- ⚡ Fun fact: I wear glasses because I don't C#.

 - 🤯 Feature: Visit my profile in both light and dark mode !
 [Consider ⭐ing!]